Ingredient Glossary

 Beef Meal

-Beef is cooked and ground to a fine consistency.
+Beef meat and bones are cooked and ground to a fine consistency.
 A nutrient-rich source of protein and minerals.

 +